-We acknowledge the Traditional Custodians of the land, the Wadawurrung People of the Kulin Nations.
-We pay our respects to their Elders past and present and acknowledge all Aboriginal and Torres Strait Islander people who are part of the Greater Geelong community today.
+We acknowledge the Wadawurrung People as the Traditional Owners of the Land, Waterways and Skies.
+We pay our respects to their Elders past and present.
+We acknowledge all Aboriginal and Torres Strait Islander people who are part of the Greater Geelong community today.